prateushsharma/rust-zkp-chaum-pedersen/Readme.md

 ### **The Chaum-Pedersen Protocol**

-Our system uses the **Chaum-Pedersen protocol**, which works with these mathematical components:
+This system uses the **Chaum-Pedersen protocol**, which works with these mathematical components:

 #### **Setup Phase (Public Parameters)**
 Everyone agrees on these public values: